-I make these late and often -- this is my back-pocket 10-minute meal after a very long day or a longer party.
+I make these late and often; this is my back-pocket 10-minute meal after a very long day.
 They're fast, good food you can eat with your hands.
-And because tacos often spill at random, you’re allowed to be slightly animalistic about the whole affair -- a very good perk, because no one has the energy for manners in the middle of the night.
-I felt odd making these in a well-lit kitchen and styling them for a camera -- they are at their best when cooked by dim, early morning kitchen light, and hastily -- but you’ll rectify that for me tonight, won’t you? —Kenzi Wilbur
+And because tacos often spill at random, you’re allowed to be slightly animalistic about the whole affair—a very good perk, because no one has the energy for manners in the middle of the night.
+I felt odd making these in a well-lit kitchen and styling them for a camera—they are at their best when cooked by dim, early morning kitchen light, and hastily)—but you’ll rectify that for me tonight, won’t you? —Kenzi Wilbur

-- Blister the tortillas over an open flame until slightly charred in places.
-(Or, if you don't have a gas stove, in a very hot cast iron skillet.)
+- Blister the tortillas over an open flame until slightly charred.
+(Or, if you don't have a gas stove, toast in a very hot cast-iron skillet.)

-- While your eggs are finishing, divide about half of the avocado onto the blistered tortillas -- you can either mash it right on, or cut in slices and lay them down.
-Salt it lightly.
+- While your eggs are finishing, divide about half of the avocado onto the blistered tortillas.
+You can either mash it right on, or cut into slices.
+Lightly season with salt.

 - Pile on the finished eggs, a dollop or two of yogurt or sour cream, and a drizzle of your favorite hot sauce.
 Eat standing up.